joshembling/laragenie/README.md

 ### Running Laragenie on the command line

-Once these are setup you will be able to run the following command from your root directory to get started:
+Once these are setup you will be able to run the following command from your root directory:

 ```bash
 php artisan laragenie